 It’s always an adventure working with partners who have very different approaches to money.
-Maybe one insists on upgrading to the newest luxury car with all the extras while the other already has lucrative college savings accounts set aside for their future children.
-Then there’s the type that shoves the bills in the freezer so they just don’t have to deal with it all…
+Maybe one insists on upgrading to the newest luxury car every few years while the other already has lucrative college savings accounts set aside for their future children.
+Then there’s the type that shoves the bills in the freezer with vague plans to sort it all out later.

 If you and your partner have mismatched money values, navigating finances as a couple will likely pose some challenges.
 Will we spend or save the tax return?
 Do we have “fun” money for shopping and eating out, or does every extra penny go toward our 401K?

 It’s easy to say, “My partner is reckless with money,” or “My partner hoards every penny,” but we rarely get under the hood to find out why.

 If money is a perpetual conflict for you (i.e., issues around money pop up frequently, you’re both highly invested and get emotional discussing it, and neither of you are budging from your positions), you’d be wise to heed Dr. John Gottman’s advice.
 You need to discover where your partner’s view of money comes from and “peel the onion,” so to speak, to better understand their perspective.
 In learning more about why your partner views money the way they do, you are far more likely to give them the benefit of the doubt and extend some grace when you butt heads in the future.